 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the X-T4 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the X-T4 followed on from the Fujifilm X-T3.
+The X-T4 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Fujifilm X-T4 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (118x83mm vs 135x93mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 224g or 37 percent) and hence easier to carry around.